25Vaishnavibarge17/Python-Coding-Questions/README.md

 5) Write a Python code to sort string character in ascending order

 6) Write a Python code to find all pairs in array of integers whose sum is equal to given number.

+7) Write a Python Program to find second largest number in an array